whittlbc/Famous-Node-Skeleton/README.md

 Now go into the root directory of the app in the terminal and run "sudo npm install"

 Wait for all of your dependencies to install.
+They will be placed inside of a new folder automatically created for you, called "node_modules".

 After that, congrats!
 You have the app ready to run.
 Very simple.